livekit/components-js/docs/docs/generated-docs/react/audiovisualizerprops.participant.md

 ## AudioVisualizerProps.participant property

+{% callout type="caution" variation="normal" %}

-> Warning: This API is now obsolete.
+This API is deprecated:

->
-> this property will be removed in a future version, use `trackRef` instead
+this property will be removed in a future version, use `trackRef` instead

+{% /callout %}

 **Signature:**